IndigoUnited/js-dejavu/README.md

 ## Performance ##

-Since all those nice features and common rules of classic OOP degrade performance, `dejavu` has two separates builds, for different stages in the development.
+Since all those nice features and common rules of classic OOP degrade performance, `dejavu` has two separates modes, for different stages in the development.

-The `strict` build is suitable for __development__, and will do all sorts of checks, throwing an error when you try to do something considered illegal.
+The `strict` mode is suitable for __development__, and will do all sorts of checks, throwing an error when you try to do something considered illegal.

 **Note that if your project works in strict mode, it will work in loose mode.**

-As for the `loose` build, there is no overhead associated with checks, thus making it suitable for __production__, since it will be more efficient and have a __lower memory footprint and filesize__.
+As for the `loose` mode, there is no overhead associated with checks, thus making it suitable for __production__, since it will be more efficient and have a __lower memory footprint and filesize__.